Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed -instantons on -Sasakian cones

 We now want to compare the above instantons on the strictly nearly parallel $\G_2$ cone with those on the $3$-Sasakian cone.
 From the results of Section \ref{section: main} we can easily deduce the following: \begin{Th} Consider $N_{1,1}\times \R^+$ endowed with the Calabi conical hyperK\"ahler structure of Proposition \ref{prop: HK structure of TCP2}.
 Then the $\SU(3)$-invariant connection $A(r)=a_2\theta_2+a_3\theta_3+a_4\theta_4$ is a deformed $\spin(7)$-instanton with respect to $\Phi_1$ if and only if either $A=C_2r^2\theta_2$ or

 where $p(r)$ is implicitly defined by

 On the other hand we have that $A$ is a $\spin(7)$-instanton with respect to $\Phi_1$ if and only if

 The instantons with respect to $\Phi_2$ and $\Phi_3$ are obtained by permuting $\theta_2,\theta_3$ and $\theta_4$ in the above expressions for $A$. \end{Th} Observe that when $A=C_2r^2\theta$ in Theorem \ref{thm: dspin7 cone HK}, we have that $F_A$ is a constant multiple of $\om_1$ and this corresponds to both a $\spin(7)$-instanton and deformed $\spin(7)$-instanton with respect to $\Phi_1$.
 On the other hand when $C_0=0$ and $p(r)=\pm r^2$, from (\ref{oooooo}) we have that $F_A=\mp\frac{C_3\om_2+C_4\om_3}{\sqrt{C_3^2+C_4^2}}$ and this corresponds to a deformed $\spin(7)$-instanton with respect to $\Phi_1$, but not a $\spin(7)$-instanton.
 These examples coincide with the elementary examples described in Section \ref{section: preliminaries}.
-Hence we only get non-elementary examples when $C_0\neq 0$.
-We should also point out that there is only one solution $p(r)$ to (\ref{oooooop}) which is well-defined on $\R^+$, while the other two solutions are only defined on a subset of $\R^+$.
+Hence we only get non-elementary examples when $C_0\neq 0$, in which case from (\ref{oooooop}) we see that asymptotically either $p(r) \sim \pm r^2 $ or $p(r) \sim 0$.
+Furthermore, we should also point out that for each $C_0 \neq 0$ exactly one of these three solutions is well-defined on $\R^+$, while the other two are only defined on a subset of $\R^+$.

 Comparing the deformed $\spin(7)$-instantons of Theorem \ref{thm: dspin7 cone} and \ref{thm: dspin7 cone HK}, we see that the moduli spaces in each case have different dimensions and furthermore, they have different number of connected components.